Spritetm/esp32c3-doom-bauble/GbaWadUtil/README.md

+NOTE: This has been modified for the ESP32C3 version of Doom.

+Changes are that demos are replaced by the files in the 'demo' directory, and the original .mus music is replaced by the .imf equivalent in the 'music' directory.

+Original README.md:

 Utility to process Doom IWAD files for GBA Doom.

 It can write either a new WAD file and/or a C Source file.